 Packages may be picked up in the Student Services office.
 Students should present their student identification card and package slip in order for the packages to be released.
+If a student leaves or withdraws any packages received by the mailroom cannot be forwarded.
+Student may schedule a time to come and pick the package up or it will be returned to the sender.

-Resident Assistants
+Senior Resident Assistants/Resident Assistants

-Resident Assistants (RAs) are student staff members who are responsible for the supervision of the super suites and apartment buildings.
-The RAs assist student residents as well as enforce campus rules and policies.
+Senior Resident Assistants (SRAs) and Resident Assistants (RAs) are student staff members who are responsible for the supervision of the super suites and apartment buildings.
+They assist student residents as well as enforce campus rules and policies.
 The RA schedules and phone numbers are posted on the bulletin boards in every residential building for the term.
 If you have any problems, questions, or concerns about campus life or if you need maintenance for your residence, feel free to talk with them.
-You may also speak with the office of Residence Life.
+You may also speak with the Department of Student Housing and Residential Life.